 8. Store product in trailers for short-term, seasonal needs

-Finally, storing products in trailers is sometimes a necessary solution to temporary storage needs.
+Finally, storing products in trailers is sometimes a necessary solution to temporary warehouse storage needs.
 Many warehouses will bring in extra trailers and pay the demurrage charge for temporary storage without a building expansion.
 This is frequent for seasonal product, especially among retailers.

 Conclusion - There is No "One-Size Fits All"